Fuck's Fucking Fucked

 Other satiric ramblings by Brutus Macdonald that you may enjoy.

-I am also here plugging my novel, have a boo at Chapter 1.
-Yours, -Brutus
+I am also here plugging my novel, perhaps you’ll have a look at Chapter 1.

 i might've